deeper-x/jwtgo/README.md

 GET http://localhost:8000/welcome
 ```

-Hit the refresh route, and then inspect the clients cookies to see the new value of the `token` cookie:
+Hit the refresh route, and then inspect the clients cookies to see the new value of the `token` cookie, ensuring that a new token is not issued until enough time has elapsed (a new token will only be issued if the old token is within 30 seconds of expiry.
+Otherwise, return a bad request status)
 ```
 POST http://localhost:8000/refresh
 ```

-You can find the working source code for this example [here](https://github.com/sohamkamani/jwt-go-example).